prof-rice/cse1325-prof/00-syllabus/README.md

 For Java class ``Hello``, you'll find its code in file ``Hello.java``.
 For other code, you should be able to find the filename of the code somewhere near it on the slide.

 * Directories that I give you containing Java code will always include a build.xml file.
 Just type ``ant`` to build all of the code, and use ``java ClassName`` to run the main method in the specified class name.
-* Directories that I give you containing C++ or Python code will always include a Makefile.
-Just type ``make`` to build all of the code or at least obtain further instructions.
+* Directories that I give you containing C++ or Python code (very rare!) in addition to Java, a Makefile is provided.
+If you have installed a C++ build system, just type ``make`` to build all of the code or at least obtain further instructions.
+You can still use ``ant`` to build just the Java code, of course.

-If a directory contains both Java and C++ code, the Makefile will typically build both (as long as the Java is fairly simple), while the build.xml file invoked by ``ant`` will build only the Java code.

 See the README.md file (if any) in each subdirectory for more details.

 ## test_your_environment

-This directory (for this lecture only) contains code that will verify that you can build command line applications in Java as well as command line applications in C++.
+This directory (for this lecture only) contains code that will verify that you can build command line applications in Java.
 See the README.md file in the subdirectory for details.

 ## Searching for Keywords